-Strategies to reduce smartphone use
+Strategies to reduce screen time

-Nudges — small changes to phone settings or the environment — can reduce problematic smartphone use.
+Nudges — small changes to phone settings or the environment — can reduce smartphone use.
 In our research, people following these strategies reduced their screen time, felt less addicted to their phone, and improved their sleep quality (Olson et al., 2022).

 Below we list the 10 strategies tested in our studies (with small modifications).
 The easier and likely more effective strategies are near the top: